rkiel/npm-power-config/README.md

 }
 ```

 The included file(s) do not have to be the same file type as the source file.
 You can include a JSON file: `examples/json/avengers.json`

 ```json
 ["blackwidow", "captain", "hawkeye", "hulk", "ironman", "thor"]
 ```

-You can include a YAML file: `examples/json/jla.yml`
+Or you can include a YAML file: `examples/json/jla.yml`

 ```yaml
 - batman